 When I spoke to Wolff via Zoom from his home in Massachusetts, I learned more about ticks in one 40-minute sitting than I had learned my whole life.
 We spoke about TickEase and their Tick-Kits, proactively preventing issues, and his general enthusiasm for these tiny creatures that are capable of causing such big problems.

-Taking an interest in ticks
+Taking an interest

 Wolff is an avid outdoorsman and hunter, and he wasn't always so passionate about ticks.
 His interests were jump-started around 2015, partially because of all the ticks he was finding on himself and his family, and also because many of his friends were getting sick from tick-borne illnesses around him.

 "I had friends that were very vibrant, active businesspeople, family people who...became basically bed-ridden," Wolff said.
 "They couldn't enjoy themselves, couldn't produce, and that was because of Lyme."